Everything You Need To Know About Starting A Real Estate Brokerage

 This structure encourages agents to keep bringing in deals, as the more transactions they close, the more they earn.

 Sometimes, percentages change depending on where the lead comes from.
-If the agent brings in the lead, they may receive a higher percentage of the deal.
-If it comes from the brokerage, the company can collect more money.
+If the agent brings in the lead, they may receive a higher percentage of the deal, or if it comes from the brokerage, the company can collect more money.

 A commission threshold is similar to a traditional split.
 The difference is that the percentage the agent pays to the broker reduces once they pass a monthly sales target.